gojimmypi/ulx3s-examples/VisualMicro-SSD1331-Display/README.md

 A fatal error occurred: Failed to connect to ESP32: Timed out waiting for packet header esptool.py v2.6-beta1
 ```
-As noted in [arduino-esp32 issues #333](https://github.com/espressif/arduino-esp32/issues/333), there are sometimes
+As noted in [arduino-esp32 issue #333](https://github.com/espressif/arduino-esp32/issues/333), there are sometimes
 issues with code upload on the ESP32 (but _not_ for the ULX3S).

 For the NodeMCU-32S board:

 1. Press and hold `EN`
 2. Press `IO0` while still holding `EN`